How can I check if my grandmother’s North Carolina probate estate is open or closed?

 Step 1: Identify the Correct Court File

-Probate cases file in the Clerk of Superior Court in the county where the decedent lived at the time of death.
-Even though your grandmother lived in a particular county, you do not need to know the county name to follow these steps.
-Every county in North Carolina follows the same rules under Chapter 28A of the North Carolina General Statutes.
+Probate cases are filed in the Clerk of Superior Court in the county where the decedent was domiciled at the time of death.
+Even though your grandmother lived in a particular county, you do need to know the county name to follow these steps.
+North Carolina probate procedure is generally governed by Chapter 28A of the North Carolina General Statutes.

 Key statutes include: